michelleconville/oir_events/TESTING.md

 The dropdown in the nav menu for bookings will not work, the follow error appears when you use the developer tools to look at the issue *Uncaught TypeError: i.createPopper is not a function*.
 After adding the popper.js script, this resolved the issue

+## Unfixed
+Bugs

+1. Instagram Link

+If a user is not already logged into Instagram on their device, they will get a page not found when they click on the Instagram social media icon in the footer.
+I have been unable to resolve this issue.
+Everything works as expected if the user is logged in to Instagram

 ##### Back to [top](#table-of-contents)